 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Your quad muscles, or quadriceps femoris, are a group of muscles at the front of your thigh.
+Your quad muscles, or quadriceps femoris, are a group of leg muscles at the front of your thigh.
 Together, they contain more mass than any other muscle group in your body.
-You use your quads to perform a variety of movements, including kicking, running, jumping and walking.
+You use these thigh muscles to perform a variety of movements, including kicking, running, jumping and walking.
+Your quads are voluntary muscles, meaning you control how they move and work.

 Advertisement